eonist/Spatial/README.md

 Definition: **Spatial** | ˈspeɪʃ(ə)l | adjective | **describes how objects fit together in space**

 ### What is it
 Hassle-free AutoLayout, tailored for interactivity and animation.
+Created for how our mental model thinks autolayout works.
+Not optimized for brevity.

 ### How does it work
 - Spatial is just extensions and enums which enable you to write less boilerplate code